 Although carcinoids are often benign or only locally invasive, those affecting the ileum and bronchus are frequently malignant.
+Malignant tumors range between well differentiated and poorly differentiated, with corresponding variability in aggressiveness.
+They typically spread to the liver and/or regional lymph nodes, although other metastatic sites are possible.

 Carcinoids can be

-The most common endocrinologic syndrome is carcinoid syndrome; however, most patients with carcinoid tumors do not develop carcinoid syndrome.
+The most common endocrinologic syndrome arising from carcinoid tumors is carcinoid syndrome; however, most patients with carcinoid tumors do not develop carcinoid syndrome.
 The likelihood that a tumor will be endocrinologically active varies with its site of origin, being highest for tumors originating in the ileum and proximal colon (40 to 50%).
 The likelihood is lower with bronchial carcinoids, lower still with appendiceal carcinoids, and essentially zero with rectal carcinoids.

 Endocrinologically active carcinoids are diagnosed and treated as described for carcinoid syndrome.